mantso/JUST-miner/README.md

 # JUST-miner
 If you were under impression that deploying a useless spam token is where it ends, you'd be wrong.
 This repository contains basically the equivalent of the black plague in code format.
 ## What is the JUST token?
-At the time of creating this repository, `JUST powh.io` the only ERC-20 token that literally every address in the entirety of the ETH blockchain has _at least_ 232 units of.
+At the time of creating this repository, `JUST powh.io` is the only ERC-20 token that _literally_ everyone and their mother _at least_ has 232 units of.
 I refer you to the [Etherscan page](https://etherscan.io/address/0x4FEE2D21aaCA705B70f86db48FE4b166482f7700) for [the sourcecode behind it](https://etherscan.io/address/0x4FEE2D21aaCA705B70f86db48FE4b166482f7700#code).

 ## What does the JUST-miner do?
 The miner loops through every transaction in a random recently mined block.
-It then updates the Etherscan.io page for sender and receiver of every of these transactions.
+It then updates the Etherscan.io page for the sender and receiver of every of these transactions.
 After the block is fully "mined" by the app, it walks through the next block and repeats the process.
 Ad infinitum.

 *Result?* **The etherscan.io page of every actively used ETH wallet will show `232 powh.io` in their token balance.**